krisppurg/dimscord/README.md

         let before = getTime().utc.toTime.toUnix
         let msg = waitFor cl.api.sendMessage(m.channel_id, "ping?")
         let after = getTime().utc.toTime.toUnix
-        asyncCheck cl.api.editMessage(m.channel_id, msg.id, "Pong! took" & $int(after - before) & "ms | " & s.getPing()) # Edit the message as pong! asyncCheck means that it  will only raise an exception if it fails.
+        asyncCheck cl.api.editMessage(m.channel_id, msg.id, "Pong! took " & $int(after - before) & "ms | " & $s.getPing() & "ms.") # Edit the message as pong! asyncCheck means that it  will only raise an exception if it fails.
     elif m.content == "!embed": # otherwise if content is embed asyncCheck cl.api.sendMessage(m.channel_id, embed = ?Embed( # Sends a messge with embed.
 The '?' symbol is a shorthand for 'some' in options.
             title: ?"Hello there!",
             description: ?"This is a cool embed",
-            color: ?5)
+            color: ?5))

 waitFor cl.startSession(compress=true)
 ```